guhan/zerotociso/docs/CASSANDRA.md

 Data replication can be configured to distribute data across multiple data centers and geographic regions, providing disaster recovery capabilities and low-latency access for users in different locations.
 ## Compaction
 Cassandra periodically compacts data files to improve read and write performance.
 It uses a merge-and-sweep process to optimize data storage and access.
+- Compaction occurs during reads, multiple copies of data are merged and then older data is tombstoned (marked for deletion)
 ## Time-Series Data
 Cassandra is well-suited for storing time-series data, such as logs, sensor data, and event data, due to its high write throughput and ability to efficiently handle large volumes of data over time.
 ## Community and Ecosystem